-Sexual harassment.
-Unwelcome sexual advances, requests for sexual contact, and other verbal, physical, or visual conduct of a sexual nature constitutes sexual harassment when: …
+Sexual harassment Unwelcome sexual advances, requests for sexual contact, and other verbal, physical, or visual conduct of a sexual nature constitute sexual harassment when: : …

 - When the behavior is for the purpose of gratifying the actor’s sexual desire